welainom/BlueStamp-Engineering-William-Liu/index.md

 GPIO.setup(ena, GPIO.OUT)
 ```

 This code specifies which GPIO pins the L298H driver board is connected to, and which pins correspond to which motors.
 GPIO pins are general purpose, meaning that they need setup code and need to be defined as either input or output.
-In the above code, I specify the in1, in2, and ena pins as output pins. in1 and in2 control the right motor.. in3 and in4 control the right motor.
+In the above code, I specify the in1, in2, and ena pins as output pins. in1 and in2 control the right motor. in3 and in4 control the right motor.
+(See Figure 1).

 ```python
 def forward():